asaelavia/DCs-Projection/readme.md

-# Constraint-Aware Counterfactual Explanations
+# Tuple Projection Over Denial Constraints

-This repository contains the implementation for generating constraint-aware counterfactual explanations using denial constraints and SMT solvers, as described in our paper.
+This repository contains the implementation for tuple projection over denial constraints using SMT solvers, as described in our paper.
+The repository includes both the core projection algorithms and an application to counterfactual explanation generation.

 ## Overview

-This codebase provides methods for:
+### Core Method: Tuple Projection

+The fundamental technique in this repository is **tuple projection** - projecting infeasible database tuples onto the constraint-satisfying manifold defined by denial constraints.
+Given a tuple that violates one or more denial constraints, projection finds the nearest valid tuple that satisfies all constraints.

+**Key aspects:**
-- **Projection**: Projecting infeasible instances onto the constraint-satisfying manifold
+- Projects infeasible instances onto constraint-satisfying manifold
-- **Counterfactual Generation**: Creating feasible, diverse counterfactual explanations for machine learning models
-- **Constraint Handling**: Supporting both unary and binary denial constraints
+- Handles both unary and binary denial constraints
+- Supports multiple projection algorithms (solver-based, exhaustive, best-in-dataset)

+### Application: Counterfactual Explanations

+As a use case of tuple projection, we demonstrate how to generate **constraint-aware counterfactual explanations** for machine learning models.
+This application uses projection to ensure that generated counterfactuals satisfy domain constraints.

+**Two approaches:**
+- **Perturb-and-Project (P&P)**: Generate counterfactuals with existing methods, then project them
+- **Linear Integrated**: Directly encode both classifier and constraints into the solver

+**Relationship to Projection:** Counterfactual generation uses projection as a subroutine.
+The P&P approach explicitly projects generated counterfactuals, while the linear integrated approach implicitly performs projection by encoding constraints directly in the solver.

 ## Key Features

-- **Solver-Based Projection**: Two variants (Single Solver with preprocessing, Suspect Set without preprocessing)
-- **Linear Model Integration**: Direct encoding of linear decision boundaries into the solver
-- **Neural Network Support**: Perturb-and-project approach for neural networks
-- **Multiple Baselines**: Exhaustive search, best-in-dataset selection
+### Projection Methods
+- **Single Solver (Preprocessing)**: Fastest per-instance runtime after preprocessing
+- **Suspect Set (No Preprocessing)**: Zero upfront cost, filters constraint space on-the-fly
+- **Exhaustive Search**: Baseline for small datasets
+- **Best-in-Dataset**: Selects closest valid tuple from dataset

+### Counterfactual Generation
+- **Perturb-and-Project**: Works with any black-box model (neural networks)
+- **Linear Integrated**: Superior quality for linear classifiers (SVM)
+- **Diversity Optimization**: Generates diverse sets of counterfactuals
 - **Comprehensive Metrics**: Proximity (MAD, L0, L1), diversity (DPP, pairwise, minimum), constraint violations

 ## Installation